archaion/archaion.github.io/README.md

-WIP<br>
-An immersive simulation prototype using the Construct engine, with extended Javascript functionality for complex interactions.
+An immersive simulation developed in the Construct 2 engine, using its extended Javascript functionality for greater depth of interaction.
+Currently in the pre-alpha stage of development.